-JLA supplies and services equipment that is critical to its customers' operations in Laundry, Catering, HVAC and Fire Safety.
+As an international business, JLA supplies and services equipment that is critical to its customers' operations in Laundry, Catering, HVAC and Fire Safety.

-JLA focuses its efforts in key parts of the social infrastructure of the UK, with sectors such as Care, Education and Housing driving the majority of the company's revenues and earnings.
+JLA focuses its efforts in key parts of the social infrastructure of the UK, Ireland and Benelux, with sectors including Care, Education, Facilities Management and Housing driving the majority of the company's revenues and earnings.